 - Library Carrel.
 There are 58 individual graduate study carrels available in Library West.
 These are distributed by lottery in the first week of classes each fall.
 See the library's web page for information and the form you will need to fill out to apply: http://cms.uflib.ufl.edu/accesssupport/StudyCarrels.aspx - Mailboxes.
 Mailboxes in the Grad Lounge (KF 011) are provided to each graduate student.
 No personal mail is to be delivered to campus.
 Boxes and books will be held in the Graduate Program Assistant's office for pick up.
 Please check your mailbox regularly. - Office Space.
 Office space is provided to Teaching Assistants and Associates only.
 Because of limited space, three or more people may have to share a desk.
 Please see the Academic Assistant for office assignments. - Office Supplies/Postage.
 Graduate students are responsible for supplying their own office supplies and postage.
 Research and coursework costs are born by the student. - Paychecks.
 Paychecks for teaching/research assistants and fellowships are issued every two weeks on Fridays.
 The state system requires that all new hires register for direct deposit.
 Before direct deposit begins to function payroll will send checks to the Local Mailing Address that each student uses in myUFL.
 It is the student's responsibility to update their address in the MySelfService section of myUFL.
 If you have any questions about your paycheck please consult with the Office Manager. - Residency.
 The University of Florida and the Department of History expect U.S. citizens and resident aliens to file for Florida residency during the first year.
-This is particularly crucial for those of you who expect to apply for research or writing completion fellowships; most fellowships require you to register at UF while you are researching abroad or while completing your dissertation, but UF will generally only pay for an in-state tuition waiver.
+This is particularly crucial for those of you who expect to get research fellowships, since most fellowships require you to register at UF while you are researching abroad and UF will not pay your tuition waiver if you are an out of state resident.